raspberrypilearning/your-codeclub-story/en/step_5.md

 **How does temperature affect the story our pretend LLM generated?**

 When you talk about the temperature of an LLM like ChatGPT, what you’re really talking about is how random and strange the words it will use are.
-Lower temperature means it will use more likely and normal words in your output, while high temperature means weirder, less likely words.
+Lower temperature means it will use more likely and normal words in its output, while high temperature means weirder, less likely words.

 --- /task ---